The-Politico/interactive-news-developer-guide/workflow/pre-pub.md

 **Flag our social media friends**

-Make sure you flag social media - `teischen@politico.com` / `@trev` via email or slack to let him know when you think a project might be going up.
+Make sure you flag social media - `#webteam` / `@tp-webteam` via email or slack to let them know the run date as early as you can.
 If you have a google doc or preview link ready, send it along then.

 **Webfolk**

-Flag the `#webteam`   channel in slack that you have an interactive or embed coming.
+Flag the `#webteam` / `@tp-webteam`    channel in slack that you have an interactive or embed coming.
 If you have a google doc or preview link ready, send it along then.